BunnyTheLifeguard/xylophone-flutter/README.md

 - Generating repeated user interface Widgets
 - Using Dart functions that can take input arguments as well as return output
 - Dart arrow syntax for writing one line functions
+- Realizing that the 8th tone is missing and should be included in the next commit 😅